 These individuals can be your current customers or totally created personas, but still, they need to fit within your target audience, don’t drift away from it.
 Remember, your target audience determines your marketing campaign success.

-So, a B2B buyer persona is a person who is having certain aspects which are valuable to you and your company and that fits your target audience
+So, a B2B buyer persona is a person who is having certain aspects that are valuable to you and your company and that fits your target audience

 I will give you an example where I will give you my exact strategies on how to actually describe the b2b buyer personas.